Mauro-Prencipe/QM-thermodynamics/docs/index.rst

 in the sections `Input file <https://qm-thermodynamics.readthedocs.io/en/main/files.html>`_ and `required files <https://qm-thermodynamics.readthedocs.io/en/main/required_files.html>`_ on this site.

+The github repository of the package can be found `here <https://github.com/Mauro-Prencipe/QM-thermodynamics>`_ .

 The input files used in the `EoS tutorial <_static/basic_eos_tutorial.html>`_ refer to the example on *pyrope* and can be found on
 `Github <https://github.com/Mauro-Prencipe/QM-thermodynamics/tree/main/pyrope>`_ .
 The notebook of such tutorial can also be view
 `here <https://nbviewer.jupyter.org/github/Mauro-Prencipe/QM-thermodynamics/blob/main/basic_eos_tutorial.ipynb>`_ , on the nbviewer